raiden-network/spec/pathfinding_service.rst

 weighted graph, where the weights of the edges/channels are the sum of multiple penalty terms:

 * a base weight of 1 per edge, to incentivize short paths
-* a term proportional to the mediations fees for that channel
+* a term proportional to the mediation fees for that channel
 * if the edge is included in a route, all following routes will get a penalty if they include the same edge.
 This increases the diversity of routes and reduces the likelihood that multiple routes fail due to the same problem.